ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

     heliostat_target_light_source_mapping = None

-In this case it is later possible to still specific a default target area index and a default incident ray direction, however if these are not provided then all heliostats are assigned to the first target area found in the scenario with a incident ray direction of "north", i.e. the light source position is directly in the south.
+In this case it is later still possible to set a specific default target area index and a default incident ray direction, however if these are not provided then all heliostats are assigned to the first target area found in the scenario with a incident ray direction of "north", i.e. the light source position is directly in the south.